 The Beauty Benefits Of B Vitamins

 Leading the vitamin B complex pack, nicotinamide, a derivative of vitamin B3 (also known as niacin), has been shown to improve the ability of the epidermis, the upper-most layer of the skin, to retain moisture.
 As such, supplementation with niacin could lead to softer, smoother skin with less dryness and flakiness, as well as a reduction of fine lines.
 Nicotinamide can also serve as an effective skin-lightening agent when added to moisturisers.

 Vitamin B For Healthy Hair

-Vitamin B7 (biotin) is also essential for maintaining the texture, tone and strength of your locks; a biotin deficiency can lead to hair loss.
-Vitamin B7 supplementation can also be used to treat cradle cap, a scalp condition which affects infants.
+A biotin deficiency can lead to hair loss.
+Vitamin B7, otherwise known as biotin, is also essential for maintaining the texture, tone, and strength of your locks Vitamin B7 or biotin supplementation can also be used to treat cradle cap, a scalp condition which affects infants.

 B Vitamins For Healthy Skin

 If you are suffering from chronic skin issues – or even just sick of dealing with a dull and unhealthy complexion – the cause may be a vitamin B deficiency.

 A study by Bisset et al, presented at the Annual Meeting of Dermatology in 2003, demonstrated that a topical form of vitamin B was shown to dramatically reduce the effects of ageing in human skin.